Integration

 MCP servers expose tools, resources, and prompts that AI assistants can use.
 Think of it as giving your AI assistant hands to interact with external systems - databases, APIs, file systems, or in this case, test management.

-The TestCollab MCP server exposes test case operations: list, create, update.
+The TestCollab MCP server exposes 17 tools for test cases, suites, and test plans.
 Your AI assistant discovers these capabilities and uses them when relevant to your conversation.

 Secure by design

-MCP uses per-request authentication.
-Your API token is passed via headers - the server never stores credentials.
+MCP uses per-session authentication.
+Your API token is passed via environment variables - the server never stores credentials.
 Each session is isolated, and the AI assistant only accesses projects you authorize.

 Compatible AI IDEs